Commission on Accreditation for Respiratory Care (CoARC)

-A Special Joint Commission on Inhalation Therapy was formed on May 11, 1954, as a successor to the Board of schools of Inhalation Therapy Technicians.
-Joint Review Committee for Respiratory Therapy Education formed was dissolved in 1996 and the successor organization was the committee on accreditation for respiratory care.
+A Special Joint Commission on Inhalation Therapy formed on May 11, 1954, as a successor to the Board of schools of Inhalation Therapy Technicians.
+Joint Review Committee for Respiratory Therapy Education formed dissolved in 1996, and the successor organization was the committee on accreditation for respiratory care.

 On November 12, 2009, the commission for accreditation for respiratory care became a freestanding accreditor of respiratory care programs in 2009.
 The degree-granting programs in respiratory care have made their programs to line with the accrediting standards of the commission.

-It was in 2012 that the CHEA has granted accreditation to the Commission on Accreditation of Respiratory Care.
+It was in 2012 that the CHEA had granted accreditation to the Commission on Accreditation of Respiratory Care.

 Core Values of the organization

-A few of the core values that the organization is based upon is as given below.
+A few of the core values that the organization based upon is as given below.

 Professionalism - The professionalism of the organization is rooted in integrity and honesty